How To Reheat Pizza

 What’s the best way to reheat a leftover slice of pizza?
 The answer my college self would have given to that question is, “What do you mean, ‘How do you reheat leftover pizza?
 Just throw it in the microwave and then eat pizza, duh!’”.
 Turns out, unless you really enjoy a chewy, soggy crust, the microwave is probably the least desirable of our reheating methods.

 Whether you ordered a pepperoni pizza from Domino's or brought home an arugula, prosciutto and roasted garlic pie from your local foodie haven pizzeria, you still want it to taste (almost) as good the second time around, right?
 And by taste good, I mean that your oh, so heavenly pizza from last night retains that crispy, but not dry, crust and perfectly melted cheese.
+And if you're someone who likes unconventional methods, have you tried slicing pizza with scissors?
+Odd but yes, you can!

 After scouring the internet for every possible way to reheat a pizza and then trying them all, I came to the conclusion that there’s a best method, there are some pretty decent methods that will do in a pinch, and there’s the ‘no other option’ method.
 Give yourself an excuse to eat pizza every night this week, so you can try them all out yourself!